-All samples will be tested at KDOT's Materials and Research Center (MRC) to determine which sources and/or individual geologic units meet the additional requirements for Riprap, Ditch Lining and other miscellaneous uses.
+All samples will be tested at KDOT's Materials and Research Center (MRC) to determine which sources and/or individual bed(s) and/or geologic unit(s) meet the additional requirements for Riprap, Ditch Lining and other miscellaneous uses.
 The Chief Geologist will make this determination for riprap.
-Either the quarry inspector or the Chief Geologist will make this determination for ditch lining and other miscellaneous uses.
+Either the Quarry Monitor or the Chief Geologist will make this determination for ditch lining and other miscellaneous uses.

-Once a source has been inspected and approved by the KDOT Geologist along with meeting the quality requirements, the source will be added to PQL 3.5.
+Once a source has been inspected and approved by the KDOT Chief Geologist along with meeting the quality requirements, the source will be added to PQL 3.5.
 Exceptions to this process will require approval of the Chief of Construction and Materials.